Hidden-Histories/Public-Resources/documentation/ARpoiseGlossary.md

 ## ARpoise Augmented Reality platform
 The [**ARpoise** (**A**ugmented **R**eality **p**oint **o**f **i**nterest **s**ervice **e**nvironment)](http://arpoise.com/) is an open-source Augmented Reality platform.
 It was developed by [Peter Graf](http://mission-base.com/peter/) and [Tamiko Thiel](http://tamikothiel.com/) in 2018 to provide an open source AR platform that they could keep alive as the underlying technology changes.
 Since Tamiko began creating [AR artworks](http://tamikothiel.com/projects.html) in 2010, she has used multiple commercial AR platforms that all have gone out of business.
 She and Peter created ARpoise to provide a long-term alternative that can evolve with the technology.
 They will keep the platform alive as long as they live, and with the entry of the work [Unexpected Growth](http://tamikothiel.com/unexpectedgrowth/) into the Whitney Museum of American Art collection, they have a top-rank museum partner also dedicated to preserving the platform.

-The goal of [ARpoise](http://arpoise.com/) is to foster it as a community-supported AR app for artists and other people who might not be able to develop their own apps, and as an alternative to commercial AR platforms that may go out of business at any time without warning.
+The goal is to create a community-supported AR platform for artists and other people who might not be able to develop their own apps, and as an alternative to commercial AR platforms that may go out of business at any time without warning.

 .